Xevion/Glim/README.md

 Options:
-  -o, --output <OUTPUT>  The output path for the generated card -h, --help             Print help
+  -o, --output <OUTPUT>  The output path for the generated card -t, --token <TOKEN>    GitHub token to use for API requests -h, --help             Print help
   -V, --version          Print version
 ```